SrM35/Pay_Me/README.md

 ###

-<p align="left">Online payment system, similar to some other pay apps, like PayPal or Apple Pay.<br>This app brings you a lot of opportunities, for example:</p>
+<p align="left">Online payment system, similar to some other pay apps, like PayPal or Apple Pay, but now, we're going to compete against this big fishes,.<br>This app brings you a lot of opportunities, for example:</p>

 ###